Shotbow/fudawiki-files/hanafuda/games/honbana.md

 Hon-Bana is a [Hana Awase](/en/hanafuda/games/hana-awase) variant originating in the Nagoya region of Japan.
 It is described in a 1927 department of justice document as being the most typical hana-awase game of the region.
 As with other games originating in the region, it uses an alternate [suit](/en/hanafuda/suits) ordering than what is typically considered standard today, along with a different distribution of card points compared to popular games like [Hachi-Hachi](/en/hanafuda/games/hachi-hachi) and [Mushi](/en/hanafuda/games/mushi).
 It is most often played with 3 participants; as such, this page describes the 3-player version of the game.
 # Setup
 First, prepare the deck by removing the three [Paulownia Chaff](/en/hanafuda/suits/paulownia) from a standard [hanafuda](/en/hanafuda) deck, leaving a 45-card deck.
 Then, choose the first dealer by whatever method the players prefer.
-If the game is to be played for money, determine collectively what each point is worth.
+(In subsequent games, the dealer is the player who scored the greatest number of card points).
+If the game is to be played for money, determine collectively what each Point is worth.

 The dealer shuffles the deck, and places it before the player to their left, who then cuts the deck and returns it to the dealer.